kensanata/spellcasters/Iauniel.md

 are able to locate the smallest vibrations within 100ft using their fingertips.
 Anytime they touch the ground or a wall, they can pinpoint living creatures in range – as long as these also touch the ground or a wall!
-In addition to that, their heads grows six extra eyes.
-This allows them to see in all directions, and to see additional colours like *jale* and *ulfire*, and while they have these extra sleepless eyes you can no longer be surprised.
+They can no longer be surprised.
+In addition to that, their heads grows six extra, sleepless eyes.
+This allows them to see in all directions, and to see additional colours like *jale* and *ulfire*.
+These eyes grant no mechanical benefits.
 The spell ends and the eyes disappear back into their surrounding flesh after half an hour.

 **Observation** (3) gives you the power to observe what somebody is